clp-research/pentoref/README.md

 # PentoRef

 A collection of Pentomino puzzle playing dialogue corpora annotated for reference to objects and disfluency.
-This repository is for the derived data only (where reference resolution tasks and disfluency analysis is possible).
+This repository is for the derived data only (where reference information and disfluency analysis is possible).
 For audio and video resources please contact julian.hough@uni-bielefeld.de.

 Please cite the following paper if you use this data: